QUESTION: WHERE DO YOU FIND IDEAS?

 - Buy a print dictionary and a thesaurus, and spend time using them.
 If you write poetry and songs, also get a rhyming dictionary.

 - You should always submit your best work, work that you feel confident about.
+Make sure to carefully edit it.

-- You have to be patient; the publishing process can be slow, unless you work in journalism.
+- You have to be patient; the publishing process can be slow (unless you work in journalism).

-- It’s true—plan to keep your day job.
+- It’s true—keep your day job.